hartwigmedical/hmftools/cider/README.md

 - **MATCHES_REF** - NonSplitRead+vNonSplitReads >=2 AND either vAlignedReads or jAlignedReads=0.

 Note that sequences with "no anchor" may represent partial rearrangements.

+CIDER hard filters variants with filter='MATCHES_REF' or if filter contains both MIN_LENGTH and either NO_V_ANCHOR or NO_J_ANCHOR.

 The full set of fields output are: